rockthejvm/rockthejvm-site/src/content/articles/stateful-streams-with-apache-pulsar-and-apache-flink/index.md

 - [Apache Flink Restart Strategies](https://kartikiyer.com/2019/05/26/choosing-the-correct-flink-restart-strategy-avoiding-production-gotchas/)
 - [Apache Flink Checkpoints](https://nightlies.apache.org/flink/flink-docs-master/docs/ops/state/checkpoints/)

-## 8. Conclusion
+## Conclusion

 In this long-form article, we integrated Apache Pulsar with Apache Flink:

-- we learned how to read data from Pulsar topics with the Pulsar connector for Flink
+- We learned how to read data from Pulsar topics with the Pulsar connector for Flink
-- we learned how to enrich Pulsar data with `connect` and `ProcessFunction`s in Flink
+- We learned how to enrich Pulsar data with `connect` and `ProcessFunction`s in Flink
-- we learned how to save missing data for investigation using _side outputs_
+- We learned how to save missing data for investigation using _side outputs_
-- we made our jobs fault-tolerant with checkpoints
+- We made our jobs fault-tolerant with checkpoints

 Pulsar and Flink are a powerful combination of stateful data streaming, and we hope this article will help you make the best of both.